tcler/tcler.github.io/_posts/2025-05-22-experience-using-ollama-and-large-language-models.md

 while the language model LLM only has language/text.
 Just calculate the probability of the words that appear after the previous few(or lots-of) words

 But if the sample space is large enough and hardware computing power becomes stronger, will AI and humanoid robots perform well enough to make people think they are interacting with real people? ? ?
-Maybe, but it seems to be a long way off; what I am most looking forward to is to have a satisfactory voice recognition and simultaneous interpretation product first...
+Maybe, but it seems to be a long way off; Now what I am most looking forward to is to have a satisfactory voice recognition and simultaneous interpretation product first...